Why is there gridlock at Dover again and will it always be like this?

 What caused the problems?

-For the past 20 years, the frontier with France has been “juxtaposed,” with Police aux Frontières stationed in Dover and Folkestone, and UK Border Force staff in Calais and Dunkirk.
+For the past 20 years, management of the border with France has been “juxtaposed”, with Police aux Frontieres (France’s Border Force) officers stationed in Dover and Folkestone, and UK Border Force staff in Calais and Dunkirk.

-But the UK signed up for a hard European Union border to be installed with our nearest Continental neighbour – like those that the EU has with Russia and Turkey.
+But the UK signed up for a hard European Union border to be installed with our nearest continental neighbour – like the borders the EU has with Russia and Turkey.

-Every UK passport holder – which makes up two-thirds of Dover’s tourist traffic – now has their passport examined and stamped.
+Every UK passport holder – and these make up two-thirds of Dover’s tourist traffic – must now have their passport examined and stamped.

 The Port of Dover said the latest gridlock was caused by “a mix of lengthy immigration processes at the border and sheer volume of traffic”.